Biden pitches huge budget, says Dems will 'get a lot done'

 That would be expensive, but the senior aide said Democrats are also looking at savings from letting the government negotiate prescription drug costs.
 The aide said there would also be language barring tax boosts on people earning under $400,000 annually, on small businesses and on family farms.

-Sen. Mark Warner, D-Va., a leading moderate who helped shape the agreement, said the entire measure would be paid for with new revenue.
-Senate Finance Committee Chairman Ron Wyden, D-Ore., said he in an interview that he's working on proposals to “ensure that the super wealthy and mega-corporations pay their fair share" of taxes and for extra funding for the IRS to crack down on tax scofflaws.
+Sen. Mark Warner, D-Va., a leading moderate, said the entire measure would be paid for with new revenue.
+Senate Finance Committee Chair Ron Wyden, D-Ore., said in an interview that he's working on proposals to “ensure that the superwealthy and mega-corporations pay their fair share" of taxes and for extra funding for the IRS to crack down on tax scofflaws.

 Credit: Andrew Harnik